DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 Modify Listing 16.9 (vect3.cpp) as follows:

 a.
 Add a <code>price</code> member to the <code>Review</code> structure.
 b.
-Instead of using a vector of Review objects to hold the input, use a vector of <code>shared_ptr<Review></code> objects.
+Instead of using a vector of Review objects to hold the input, use a <code>vector</code>
+of <code>shared_ptr< Review ></code> objects.
 Remember that a <code>shared_ptr</code> has to be initialized with a pointer returned by <code>new</code>.
 c.
 Follow the input stage with a loop that allows the user the following options for displaying books: in original order, in alphabetical order, in order of increasing ratings, in order of decreasing ratings, in order of increasing price, in order of decreasing price, and quitting.</br>
-Here’s one possible approach.After getting the initial input, create another vector of
+Here’s one possible approach.
+After getting the initial input, create another vector of
 <code>shared_ptrs</code> initialized to the original array.
 Define an <code>operator<()</code> function that
 compares pointed-to structures and use it to sort the second vector so that the
 <code>shared_ptrs</code> are in the order of the book names stored in the pointed-to objects.